Sonardyne

 • Tracking and communications systems

 Working with lights on?
-Our UV variant maintains reliable communication even with artificial lighting present.
+BlueComm 200 UV maintains reliable communication even with artificial lighting present.
 Operating at ranges up to 75 metres, it’s your go-to solution for ROV and AUV applications requiring illumination, such as video recording missions.

 Both systems offer incredible energy efficiency – transfer more than nine gigabytes of data using just one Lithium D cell battery.